vehicle-lang/tutorial/tutorial.md

 solving these problems at a level of a higher-order specification language with dependent types.

+### Prerequisites

+To follow the tutorial, you will need Vehicle, Marabou and Agda installed in your machine.
+For instructions, refer to [vehicle documentation](https://vehicle-lang.readthedocs.io/en/latest/installation.html).
+You can also download already trained networks for our examples from [link to tutorial repo].

+(Recommendation to use vsc with vcl syntax highlighting) (Who is the tutorial aimed at and what previous knowledge do we assume?)

 ## Vehicle Preliminaries

 - introduction of dataset and models